Gents, I’m going to make the assumption that you are here for one of two reasons;

 These grains are turned a number of times over this period to control the temperature and speed at which the grains germinate.

 The dried malt is then ground and soaked further in a mash tun are then ground into grist.
 The grist is then soaked in warm water in a large cylinder called a mash tun with the soluble starches being drawn out of the grains creating a sugary liquid called wort.

 The wort is strained of solid material and drained into huge vessels capable of holding thousands of litres.
 Living yeast is added to attack the sugars over a period of 48hrs and convert them into a crude alcohol called wash.

 The wash is transferred in batches to large copper pot stills for distillation.

 The liquid is heated until the alcohol turns into vapour and rises into pipes above the still where it is cooled and condensed back into liquid form.

 The distillation process generally happens 2 or 3 times to produce an increasingly refined spirit called new make spirit which ends up being clear in colour.

-The new spirit is then aged in oak barrels which depending on the temperature in the storeroom, expand and contract seasonally – drawing the whisky into the wood in the process, giving the originally clear new spirit its colour and much of its flavor.
+The new spirit is then aged in oak barrels which depending on the temperature in the storeroom, expand and contract seasonally – drawing the whisky into the wood in the process, giving the originally clear new spirit its colour and much of its flavour.

-This process takes a minimum of 3 years before the spirit can be called whisky, however the majority of barrels are stored far longer as the spirit becomes smoother and more palatable the longer it stays within the casks.
+This process takes a minimum of 3 years before the spirit can be called whisky, however, the majority of barrels are stored far longer as the spirit becomes smoother and more palatable the longer it stays within the casks.

 This blending process is what separates spirits and denotes their name – I’ll cover this in depth in the next update to this post.